 To find out more about Banking On Change please read our Breaking the Barriers to Financial Inclusion report.

 Between 2013 and 2015, Banking on Change aims to focus on the additional barriers faced by young people.
 At a time when financial exclusion and youth unemployment are two major issues for the developing world, this generation deserves the opportunity to develop the skills they need to manage their own resources, with products and services that meet their needs.
 We are working to develop a youth savings group model as a foundation for increased financial inclusion and as a contributor to youth economic empowerment.
 We will be using our own experience from the programme, as well as consulting with the wider sector over the next year to build a rigorous model that will serve as a policy and practitioner framework, reflecting knowledge and expertise from across the sector.
 To view the consultation paper please click here.

 Banking on Change demonstrates the new model of partnership between the public, private and non-profit sectors that is needed to meet the huge development challenges facing the world.
 It aims to deliver both powerful social benefits, as well as business benefits by linking with formal banking services and engaging the skills of Barclays staff.

 As a result it has been awarded a Big Tick by Business in the Community and has been recognised by the Business Call to Action network.
-It has also won ‘Best Overseas Project’ at the Business Charity Awards 2012 and ‘Most Effective Long-term Philanthropic Scheme’ at the Corporate Engagement Awards 2012, and highly commended at the 2014 Ethical Corporation Responsible Business Awards for best business/NGO partnership.
+It has also won 'Best Overseas Project' at the Business Charity Awards 2012 and 'Most Effective Long-term Philanthropic Scheme' at the Corporate Engagement Awards 2012, and highly commended at the 2014 Ethical Corporation Responsible Business Awards for best business/NGO partnership.